AidanHockey5/Teensy_3_5_VGM_Player_YM2612_SN76489/README.md

 For more information, visit: http://www.aidanlawrence.com/hardware-sega-genesis-video-game-music-player-2-0/

-This is the offical successor to my original ESP8266 VGM player https://github.com/AidanHockey5/ESP8266_VGM_Player_PSG_YM2612
+This is the official successor to my original ESP8266 VGM player https://github.com/AidanHockey5/ESP8266_VGM_Player_PSG_YM2612

 This project was built using PlatformIO for Atom.